Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Memory/Memory Virtualization/Paging.md

 ## TLB
-We can speed up the page table lookup by storing the most recent page lookup values in a page table cache called a translation look-aside buffer (TLB).
+We can speed up the page table lookup by storing the most recent page lookup values in a page table cache called a t**ranslation look-aside buffer (TLB)**.
 Each TLB entry consists of a virtual page number and its corresponding frame number.

 Typically, the TLB is implemented as associative cache, and the virtual page/frame pairs can be mapped anywhere.
 Here are the steps necessary for an address lookup when using a TLB.